nczub/Statistical_analysis/README.md

 3. Change upper part of script

-For your own dataset change 'file', 'grouping_variable' (which consists information about groups), 'file_name' (core part of future files with results) and assumption of alpha value.
+For your own dataset change 'file', 'grouping_variable' (column which consists of information about groups), 'file_name' (core part of future files with results) and assumption of alpha value.
 In my research was 0.05.